Ty-Thetravelguy/hudson-business-travel/README.md

 Lighthouse Score on contact us page indicated that find us here link wasn't adequate.
 I therefore changed it to say Directions to Hudson Business Travel, and it then passed.

+I decided to add a vidoe after completing the project and the standard muted and autoplay didn't work.
+I asked chatGPT which explained that because its a YouTube video, the autoplay and muted needs to be added to the URL.

 ## Deployment

 ### Deploying my project